-Stage 1 Stage 2 Stage 3 Stage 4

-Stage 1 Yearly Deductible Stage Because there is no deductible for the plan, this payment stage does not apply to you.
-Stage 2 Initial Coverage Stage You begin in this stage when you fill your first prescription of the year.
+Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+You begin in this stage when you fill your first prescription of the year.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
 You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
-Coverage Gap Stage For all drugs in Tier 6 (Select Care drugs), you pay a \$0 copay for a 30- day, 60-day, and a 90-day supply.
+For all drugs in Tier 6 (Select Care drugs), you pay a \$0 copay for a 30- day, 60-day, and a 90-day supply.
 For all other generic drugs, you pay 25% of the costs.
-For all brand name drugs, you pay 25% of the price (plus a portion of the dispensing fee).
-You stay in this stage until your year-to-date "out- of-pocket costs" (your payments) reach a total of \$7,050.
-This amount and rules for counting costs toward this amount have been set by Medicare.
-Catastrophic Coverage Stage During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
+For all brand name drugs, you pay 25% of the During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)

-(Details are in Section 6 of this chapter.)